 Pangur Bán, my cat, and I:

 In our arts we find our bliss,

 Practice everyday has made

 There is so much profound commentary in this quaint seeming little poem.
 Firstly, it talks about both the similarities and differences of humans from the other creatures.
 The scribe notes that there is not much difference between his work “turning darkness into light” (which one can assume means gaining wisdom from the scriptures) and Pangur Bán’s work of catching mice.
 Both have their tasks which they must complete, both must work diligently to become masters at their trade, both find great pleasure in what they do.
 Yet, there is something substantially different between hunting mice and changing darkness into light.

 This is a really important piece of Christian teaching which we have mostly lost in our modern world.
-The story of Adam and Eve is all about this and it is something I discuss in this video taken from our virtual retreat.
+The story of Adam and Eve is all about this and it is something I discuss in this video.
 This is also something Eriugena talks about in the Periphyseon as well.
 He talks about how we have a dual nature (kinda like Jesus).
 We cannot deny that we are animals in many ways and yet in some fashion we have more in common with angels.
 Eriugena taught that humans are the most blessed of all creatures specifically because we embody the blessing of animal being and the blessing of angelic being.
 Here’s a quote from Eriugena about that: